What Is Exploratory Testing?

 No pre-planning or preparation

 No preplanning is needed in case of exploratory testing as there is no specific documentation or instructions to follow.
-Also, the preparation time is very less or no preparation at all.
+Also, the preparation time is very little or no preparation at all.

-That’s why it saves more time & is done more efficiently due to less preparation requirement.
+That’s why it saves more time & is done more efficiently due to fewer preparation requirements.

 Less time required

-As we already got from the above statements, exploratory testing requires a very less amount of time.
+As we already got from the above statements, exploratory testing requires a very little amount of time.
 It is very much lesser than the scripted testing, which is a more time-consuming process.